serverlessworkflow/specification/specification.md

 The `dataInputSchema` and `dataOutputSchema` properties can be used to validate model against a defined JSON Schema.

 The `dataInputSchema` property validates the [workflow data input](#Workflow-Data-Input).
 Validation should be performed before any states are executed.
 In case of a starting [Event state](#Event-state), it is not used to validate its event payloads.
+The `failOnValidationErrors` property  determines if workflow execution should continue in case of validation errors.

 The `dataOutputSchema` property validates the [Workflow data output](#workflow-data-output).
-Validation should be performed when the process is finished.
+Validation should be performed after workflow execution has finished successfully.
+Successfully means the workflow has completed an end state without errors.
+The `failOnValidationErrors` property determines what should be done when the workflow output does not match the provided schema.
+If `failOnValidationErrors` is true, an error should be thrown.
+If executed within a subprocess, that error might be handled by the parent workflow.
+If `failOnValidationErrors` is false, it is up to the implementor to warn the user about that fact using any mean, except throwing an error.
+For example, printing a log.

 Both properties can be expressed as object or string type.

-If using object type, their `schema` property might be an URI, which points to the JSON schema used to validate the workflow data input, or it might be the JSON schema object.
-Their `failOnValidationErrors` property  determines if workflow execution should continue in case of validation errors.
-The default value of `failOnValidationErrors` is `true`.
+If using object type, their `schema` property might be an URI, which points to the JSON schema used to validate the workflow data input, or it might be the JSON schema object. `failOnValidationErrors` is optional, default value is `true`.

 Example for Json schema reference